Lost in Translation: Simulation-Informed Bayesian Inference Improves Understanding of Molecular Motion From Neutron Scattering: Quasi-Elastic Neutron Scattering

 \subsection{Sample and Measurement}

-On IRIS, neat benzene (Sigma-Aldrich, \qty{99.8}{\percent} purity) was loaded into aluminium sample cans, with a sample thickness of \qty{0.25}{\milli\meter}, in a fume hood to minimise exposure to moisture in the air, and the cans were sealed with indium wire.
+On IRIS, neat benzene (Sigma-Aldrich, \qty{99.8}{\percent} purity) was loaded into aluminium sample cans, with a \qty{0.25}{\milli\meter} thick annular space, in a fume hood to minimise exposure to moisture in the air, and the cans were sealed with indium wire.
 The sample was loaded onto the IRIS instrument and measured for \qty{190}{\minute} at \qty{290}{\kelvin}.
 An empty aluminium can was used as a background, and a previously measured vanadium sample served as the resolution function.